AlexandraMihalevschi/LFA_Labs/lab4/report_lab4.md

 ## Implementation Description

-The provided regex generator code is a practical demonstration of how regular expressions can be parsed and used to generate valid strings based on a given regex pattern.
+The regex generator code is a practical demonstration of how regular expressions can be parsed and used to generate valid strings based on a given regex pattern.
 This approach not only deepens understanding of regular expressions but also showcases how such patterns can be evaluated programmatically.
 The implementation handles multiple regex constructs, including groups, repetition, the OR operator, and a power operator.

 #### **Code analysis**